snhobbs/board2pdf/README.md

 When loaded the plugin looks like this.
 Here the user can configure how the pdf shall look.
 ![Screenshot](https://gitlab.com/dennevi/Board2Pdf/-/raw/main/resources/screenshot.png "Screenshot")

-This plugin ONLY works with the KiCad 6.0 and later.
-It does NOT work with KiCad 5.1.x or earlier versions.
+The 2.0 version of this plugin ONLY works with the KiCad 9.0 and later.
+For KiCad 6.0 to 9.0, use the 1.9.x version in the 1.9.x branch.

 [https://gitlab.com/dennevi/Board2Pdf/](https://gitlab.com/dennevi/Board2Pdf/)